-#78 Review Skills from an IT Supplier's Perspective: change request pending
+#78 Review Skills from an IT Supplier's Perspective: change request deferred

 When viewed from an IT supplier or vendor perspective, and the skills required for that organisation, SFIA throws up some interesting white areas.
 Among others these include marketing, HR, finance, pre-sales & sales & education.
 Consulting or professional services while being pretty well covered may need a review from this perspective.
 BAU IT Operations and IT Service Delivery I suspect are pretty well covered.